Stereotactic Radiation (SRS/SRT) Treatment FAQ

 How Can SRS/SRT Be Completed In Just 1-3 Sessions When Traditional Radiation Therapy Takes 15-21 Sessions?

-The same sub-millimeter precision that allows for increased damage to the tumor also helps to spare the healthy tissue surrounding the tumor.
-As a result, this method of radiation therapy can minimize or avoid the complications and side effects often associated with traditional radiation therapy or chemotherapy.
-While every pet will react differently, many patients experience little more than fur discoloration over the treatment site.
+The sub-millimeter precision associated with SRS/SRT allows for increased damage to the tumor while sparing the healthy tissues surrounding the tumor.
+As a result, this method of radiation therapy can minimize dose to healthy parts of the body and reduce the risk of complications and side effects often associated with traditional radiation therapy.

-SRS/SRT can be used to treat any tumor or localized cancer.
-In many cases, this includes tumors that were previously considered “untreatable” through surgery or traditional radiation therapy.
+SRS/SRT can be used to treat localized cancer almost anywhere in the body.
+In many cases, this includes tumors in locations that were previously considered challening to treat through surgery or traditional radiation therapy.
 Tumors in the brain or on the spine, for example, are historically difficult to treat due to their delicate locations within the body.
 The sub-millimeter precision of SRS/SRT, however, allows for the tumor to be precisely targeted with minimal damage to the surrounding healthy areas.

 What Should I Expect When Referred To A PetCure Oncology Center?

-While the process at each site may vary slightly, all visits to a PetCure Oncology location will start with an initial consult that includes a physical exam and, if necessary, diagnostic testing to confirm the type, size, location, and stage of the cancer.
-At that point, a veterinary oncologist will meet with you to review and recommend treatment options, answer your questions, and help you make an informed decision.
+While the process at each site may vary slightly, all visits to a PetCure Oncology location will start with an initial consult with radiation oncologist to discuss the cancer diagnosis, diagnostic testing to confirm the type, size, location, and stage of the cancer and treatment options.
+Once diagnostics have been completed and a physical exam has been performed, the doctor can answer your questions and help you make an informed decision.
 Our goal is to support you in finding the best treatment option for your pet, and it is important that you have the opportunity for a face-to-face conversation with a medical expert to ensure that all of your questions are answered comprehensively and compassionately.

 Once a course of treatment is selected, you will be able to schedule your pet’s first appointment right away.